 A slip and fall case hinges on negligence, which can be a tough thing to prove without a premises liability lawyer.
 The simple truth is that very few slip and fall cases are considered “open and shut” because of all the complex questions surrounding each party’s negligence.

 Personal injury lawyers are adept at sifting through these questions thoroughly and efficiently, helping their clients consider every angle of the case.
 Just as important, they help ensure that their clients document the extent of their injury to ensure they do not pay for related injuries out of pocket down the road.

 Slip and Fall Accidents and Liability

 Not every slip and fall accident counts as a “tort,” which refers to injuries or damages you can sue for.
-Some accidents are purely the fault of the victim, no matter how severe their consequences.
+Some accidents are purely the fault of the injured individual, no matter how severe their consequences.
 Other accidents can be considered completely unavoidable for property owners, such as an injury occurring during a tornado in a building completely up to code.

 Generally speaking, the only instances that qualify as a “tort” are when either the owner of the premises or their employees: